Programme/Approved Electives for 2022/23

 Description of Module Assessment

-1: Essay weighted 80%EssayStudents will write an essay comparing two films/TV shows chosen from a list of approximately three questions distributed at the start of the module.
+2: Essay weighted 80%EssayStudents will write an essay chosen from a list of approximately three questions, which will focus on theoretical approaches covered on the module.
 1500 words.